jdmonin/JSettlers2/doc/Database.md

 ### When starting up the server using the new version:

-- If the new server's startup messages include this line:
+- If the new version's server startup messages include this line:

         * Database schema upgrade is recommended: To upgrade, use -Djsettlers.db.upgrade_schema=Y command line flag.